 Rating: Four out of five stars

-Mysterium – Deconstructed Toy Piano is a magnificent library for soundscapes, cinematic effects, drones, atmosphere, and massive prepared sounds to create a different kind of emotions like obsessed, haunted, terrifying, and scary.
+Mysterium – Deconstructed Toy Piano is an excellent library for soundscapes, cinematic effects, drones, atmosphere, and massive prepared sounds to create a different kind of emotions like obsessed, haunted, terrifying, and scary.
 With the incorporated FX tools, you can further change the sounds to create variations to create unique tones for your project.
 Alex and team have managed to provide unique and new instruments from a toy piano that you know in a very different way.